phil-baldassari3/DmelSpeciation/README.md

 pca-plot.R --->
 This is an R script to make a pca plot from a vcf file.
 You will just have to put in a directory and the file into the script.
 You do not have to convert the vcf to a gds if you have already done so.

+test_phylo.R --->
+This is a script I was using to test out making different phylogentic trees.
+This script was only for trying things out, so only use it for reference when making a new script.